 Please read these Terms of Service (these “Terms”) and our Policies (as defined in Section 1.3) carefully before using any of the Services (as defined in Section 1).
-By using or accessing the Services, you ("Client" or "you") agree to be bound by these Terms.
+By checking the box on the sign-up page or using or accessing the Services, you ("Client" or "you") agree to be bound by these Terms.
 If you are using the Services on behalf of an organization, you are agreeing to these Terms for that organization, and you are representing to Amplifier that you have the authority to bind that organization to these Terms (in which case, “you” or “Client” will refer to the organization).

 If you do not agree to all the terms and conditions of these Terms and the applicable Policies, you should not, and are not permitted to, use the Services.
 These Terms and the Policies form a contract between you and Copernica, Inc. d/b/a Amplifier that defines and governs your use of and access to the Services (as defined below in Section 1).
 You may use the Services only in compliance with these Terms and the Policies and only if you have the power and right to form a contract with Amplifier.
 You may not use the Services unless you are 18 years old or older.
 Amplifier will only knowingly provide the Services to parties that can lawfully enter into and form contracts under applicable law.
 The Services also require that you have a valid, active credit card on file with Amplifier.

 1. Accounts, Services, and Policies